 Teechers – Online Access for Schools

 Exclusive to schools, Blackeyed Theatre’s acclaimed 2018 production of John Godber’s Teechers is available to license for the 2020/21 academic year, along with a whole range of talks and Q&As with the cast and artistic team who put the production together, including an exclusive interview with John Godber himself.
+In all, the pack provides over five hours of footage.
 Check out the trailer:

 Based on the results of a survey we conducted with over 150 UK drama and performing arts teachers, we’ve put together a suite of resources designed to address some of the challenges posed by remote learning and the lack of live theatre as a result of the Coronavirus pandemic.
 These resources explore Godber’s theatrical techniques and devices, dissect the artistic process, roles and responsibilities of those who put the production on stage, and provide a unique insight into influences and artistic choices.